Explore a Bachelor's Degree in Real Estate

 Real estate majors may go on to work in consulting firms, insurance companies, banks, and other facilities, where they will work as buyers, entrepreneurs, property managers, agents, brokers, or appraisers.
 However, before they join the workforce individuals must obtain a real estate license.
 They must pass a series of exams and gain some experience in the field before they can call themselves "realtors."

-According to the US Bureau of Labor Statistics’ (BLS) 2010 Occupational Outlook Handbook, the median annual wage of real estate brokers was $54,910 and the median annual wage of real estate sales agents was $40,030.
-Government economists estimate that the field will experience average rates of job growth from 2010-2020.
+According to the US Bureau of Labor Statistics' (BLS) Occupational Outlook Handbook, the median annual wage of real estate brokers was $54,910 and the median annual wage of real estate sales agents was $40,030.
+Government economists estimate that the field will experience average rates of job growth.
 However, remember that these figures are just estimates and your particular salary or job prospects will depend on your level of education, experience, and your employer.